apache/tvm/docs/dev/codebase_walkthrough.rst

      }
    };

 This concludes an overview of how TVM compiles and executes a function.
-Although we did not detail TOPI or Relay, at the end all neural network operators go through the same compilation process as above.
+Although we did not detail TOPI or Relay, in the end, all neural network operators go through the same compilation process as above.
 You are encouraged to dive into the details of the rest of the codebase.